Threat Assessment Guide

 Select a component or technology to assess (service, API, infrastructure component, or technology stack).

-Leverage existing resources: Gemara supports importing threats and capabilities from external catalogs so you don’t have to start from scratch.
+Leverage existing resources: Gemara supports importing entries from external catalogs so you don’t have to start from scratch.
 The FINOS Common Cloud Controls (CCC) Core catalog defines well-vetted capabilities and threats that apply broadly across cloud services.
 These pre-built items can help accelerate your assessment.

 We will explore how this is leveraged below as we dive into our container management tool example (i.e., SEC.SLAM.CM).